rerun-io/rerun/docs/content/reference/types/views/spatial3d_view.md

 ### `time_ranges`
 Configures which range on each timeline is shown by this view (unless specified differently per entity).

+If not specified, the default is to show the latest state of each component.
+If a timeline is specified more than once, the first entry will be used.

 ## Api reference links
  * 🐍 [Python API docs for `Spatial3DView`](https://ref.rerun.io/docs/python/stable/common/blueprint_views?speculative-link#rerun.blueprint.views.Spatial3DView)